Application of one-step method to parameter estimation in ODE models: Real data examples

 \section{Real data examples}

-In this section we study several realistic examples, also employing real data.
-To check applicability of our method, the emphasis will be on examples with small or moderate sample sizes.
+In this section we study several rea data examples.
+To check the limits of applicability of the one-step method, our emphasis is on examples with small and moderate sample sizes.